Body Image and Self-esteem

 - Physical experience of you feel in your body as you move

 Negative body image (or body dissatisfaction) encompasses distorted perception for one’s shape and may lead to feelings of shame, anxiety, and self-consciousness.
 Negative body image can contribute to feelings of insecurity and imperfection in comparison to other, and are more likely to experience symptoms of depression, isolation, low self-esteem, and eating disorders.

 Positive body image is a more accurate perception of your body, and acceptance for your natural body shape and size.
 Body positivity (or body satisfaction) involves feeling comfortable and confident in your body and can positively influence your self-esteem.

-It can be easy to internalize thoughts and feelings at a young age that can contribute to positive or negative body image.
-Therapy can help us gain awareness of our existing internal body image to help us understand and explore opportunities to introduce healthier ways of looking at yourself and the body you naturally have.
-Having a healthy body image can play an integral role in maintaining mental wellbeing and eating disorders prevention.
+Therapy can help us gain awareness of our existing internal body image views to help us understand and introduce healthier ways of looking at ourselves and the body we naturally have.
+Having a healthy body image can play an integral role in maintaining mental wellbeing and for eating disorder prevention.

 Self-esteem refers to the feeling of satisfaction that someone has in themselves and their own abilities.
 Essentially, it can be thought of simply as one’s attitude towards oneself.
 In some cases our self-esteem levels can have an impact on our confidence, feelings of worth, and levels of compassion towards ourselves.
 Research has suggested that factors such as genetics, age, life experiences, social circumstances, and making comparisons to others, are just a few components that can influence our self-esteem.
 Here are some basic differences between high vs low self-esteem: